Tuolumne County Court Records

 Tuolumne County Criminal Court Records

 The Criminal Division of the Tuolumne County Superior Court processes all felony, misdemeanor, and infraction cases filed within the county.
-Criminal cases originate when the Tuolumne County District Attorney’s Office files charges following an arrest or investigation.
-The District Attorney’s Office is located at 423 North Washington Street, Sonora, and can be reached at (209) 588-5450.
+Criminal cases begin when the Tuolumne County District Attorney's Office files charges following an arrest or investigation.
+The District Attorney's Office is at 423 North Washington Street, Sonora, and can be reached at (209) 588-5450.

-1. In person at the Criminal Division window on the first floor of the Justice Center Courthouse, 12855 Justice Center Drive, Sonora.
+- In person at the Criminal Division window on the first floor of the Justice Center Courthouse, 12855 Justice Center Drive, Sonora.
 Clerk hours for criminal matters are 8:00 a.m. to 3:00 p.m.

 Tuolumne County Civil Court Records

-Local civil forms—including the Delay Reduction Program Information form (TUO-CV-100), Unlawful Detainer Supplemental Cover Sheet (TUO-CV-375), and others—are posted on the court’s local forms page.
+Local civil forms — including the Delay Reduction Program Information form (TUO-CV-100), Unlawful Detainer Supplemental Cover Sheet (TUO-CV-375), and others — are posted on the court's local forms page.
 Judicial Council forms applicable to all California civil cases are available through the Judicial Branch forms website.

 Tuolumne County Family Court Records